ryoppippi/cv/index.md

 `Oct 2018 - now`
 __Co-Founder and Chief Research Officer (CRO), [QuantumCore Inc.](https://www.qcore.co.jp/)__

 QuantumCore is a technology company specialized to Reservoir Computing (RC).
 RC is machine learning model for time series data, and it runs faster and more accurate than traditional deep learning models.
+I worked several projects.

  - Implemented the core algorithm, Qore, to the lightweight devices
  - Developed algorithms for speaker detection and motion detection